PEFrankel/OpenFF-Bilayer/README.md

 # OpenFF_Bilayer

-OpenFF pure POPC bilayer.
-128 lipid system hydrated with 5000 TIP3P waters.
+OpenFF pure POPC and POPE bilayers.
+128 lipid systems hydrated with 5000 TIP3P waters.
 Standard conditions: 1 Bar, 300 K, and no ions.
-Trajectory contains the 200 ns MD production simulation with data saved every 10 ps.
-POPC molecule was parametrized using the OpenFF Toolkit and Interchange conversion method.
-This simulation will be submitted to the NMRLipid Databank Respository and added to Table S6.
+Methods directories contain equilibration files as well as relevant trajectories and topologies used for analysis.
+Trajectories contain the 200 ns MD production simulations with data saved every 10 ps.
+Parameter directories contain parametrization of POPC and POPE molecules using the OpenFF Toolkit and Interchange conversion method.
+This simulation will be submitted to the NMRLipid Databank respository and references will be added to Table S6 of the manuscript:

 https://github.com/NMRLipids/DataBankManuscriptText/blob/main/SI.pdf